 Step 2: Be Social

-There is no need to say the numbers and stats of users of each social to understand the importance of integrating them in your digital strategy.
+There is no need to say the numbers and stats of users of each society to understand the importance of integrating them into your digital strategy.

 Yet the major question is,